walmaawali/px4_vision_control/README.md

 > For safety purposes, you should do this test by removing drone propellers

-1) Power on the drone
+1) Power on the drone and place it in the arena
 2) Connect the USB radio telemetry to Linux PC.
 Open a terminal and run
 ```bash
   sudo chmod 666 /dev/ttyUSB0